favonia/cloudflare-ddns/README.markdown

     file: ./secrets/cloudflare_api_token.txt
 ```

-⚠️ The token file must be mounted into the service and readable by the user configured by `user: "UID:GID"`.
+⚠️ The token file must be readable by the user configured by `user: "UID:GID"`.

 #### 🧪 Update only WAF lists